 Together, we are building a better food system in our community!
 One where everyone in our community has choice over how they access, grow, cook, share and eat food.

-National Food Service London started with an emergency food provision service in North Hackney, organised by local residents in response to the COVID-19 crisis.
-Since April 2020, we have cooked and delivered over 20,000 nutritious, tasty vegetarian and vegan meals plus grocery packages to people in need of access to food.
+We started with an emergency food provision service in North Hackney, organised by local residents in response to the COVID-19 crisis.
+Since April 2020, we have cooked and delivered over 24,000 nutritious, tasty vegetarian and vegan meals plus 3,120 grocery packages to people in need of access to food.

 We operate with the values of mutual aid, solidarity and reciprocity.
-We are a sociocratic organisation, guided by co-operative principles.
 Members of our community contribute through time, energy, skills, art, social connections and donations of items, food and money.

 We stand in solidarity with all members of our community.